Lanrayy/park-here/README.md

 This project is the starting point of the park here app.
 I will be exploring optical character recognition with python.
 The app wil read the text on a parking sign, interpret it and give you a definitive answer on whether you can park there or not based on time and vehicle type.

+The project will use the python tesseract (pytesseract) library, which is a wrapper for Google's tesseract OCR engine.